jupyter/jupyter_client/docs/messaging.rst

-The ``transient`` dict contains runtime metadata that should not be persisted to document formats.
+The ``transient`` dict contains runtime metadata that should not be persisted to document formats and is fully optional.
 The only transient key currently defined in Jupyter is ``display_id``::

     transient = {